jsenv/jsenv-server/readme.md

 A server often needs to serve file without routing logic.
 Either the file is there and server sends it, or it responds with a 404 status code.
 You can use `serveFile` exports to do that.

-`serveFile` is an async function that will search for a file on your filesysten and produce a response for it.
+`serveFile` is an async function that will search for a file on your filesystem and produce a response for it.

 <details>
   <summary>Serve file code example</summary>